 Chinese New Year is an auspicious time – if you follow the strict rules of feng shui then you’ll know that there are many things that can contribute to your good (or bad) fortune.
 But did you know that the area you live in – or even the places you visit – can have a huge bearing on your luck, depending on what year you were born?
-It could be time to move on out or dance in glee at your lucky living situation, if this handy guide by the good folks over at Discover Hong Kong is anything to go on.
+It could be time to move on out or dance in glee at your lucky living situation, if this handy guide by Discover Hong Kong is anything to go by.

 Spring has always been the season that symbolises rejuvenation, and in Hong Kong, people attach a lot of meaning to Chinese New Year.
-A good start is of utmost importance, so in celebration of the Year of the Rooster, and in honour of the 20th anniversary of the establishment of the Hong Kong Special Administrative Region, we’ve asked feng shui expert Kevin Lau to suggest 20 scenic spots believed to bring good fortune to their visitors.
+A good start is of utmost importance, so in celebration of the Year of the Pig, we’ve asked feng shui expert Kevin Lau to suggest 20 scenic spots believed to bring good fortune to their visitors.
 So drop by and get the good luck going!

 Year of the Dog: Lung Yeuk Tau Heritage Trail, Fanling